Jayesh370/CodeCheff2025-Setup/README.md

 # CodeClash2025-Setup
+Instructions to Run the Script:

+step1:- in ubuntu terminal
- Instructions to Run the Script: step1:- lets get started first create file: nano file_name.sh  so for eg. for round1 is nano round1.sh and respectively for both round2 and round3
+first create file: nano file_name.sh  so for eg. for round1 is nano round1.sh and respectively for both round2 and round3

 step2:-